Is Sugar Addictive

 Remember, breaking free from sugar addiction is a journey that requires commitment and perseverance.
 Seek professional help or join our support groups to guide you through the process.

-While sugar addiction is not yet officially recognised within the NHS, there is substantial evidence to suggest that sugar is addictive.
+While sugar addiction is not yet officially recognised within the NHS, there is substantial evidence to prove otherwise, is sugar addictive?
+Yes!
 Its effects on the brain, the presence of withdrawal symptoms, and the similarity to other substance addictions all point to the dangers of excessive sugar consumption.
 By understanding the science behind sugar addiction and taking steps to reduce, abstain from sugar, individuals can make informed choices about their health and well-being.
 So, the next time you reach for that sweet treat, remember the addictive nature of sugar and take steps towards a healthier relationship with this addictive substance.

 Hasin DS, et al. DSM-5 Criteria for Substance Use Disorders: Recommendations and Rationale.
 Am J Psychiatry.
 2013; 170(8). doi: 10.1176/appi.ajp.2013.12060782.